cafeciaojoe/python-epson-printer/README.md

 sudo python -m epson_printer.testpage -v 0x04b8 -p 0x0202
 ```
 ### note
-numpy needed to be installed manually with pip in the conda environment
+numpy and pillow needed to be installed manually with pip in the conda environment
 ```
 pip install numpy
+pip install pillow
 ```

 pyusb needed to be installed manually with conda-forge in the conda environment